You Can't See It Anymore.

 Factory X-Ray

 We won’t stop until we’re sure of our findings and fixes.
 More than once we’ve seen an outsider jump to conclusions based on one weird day or bring up a non-issue.
-We might bring up a “non-issue,” but we won’t jump to conclusions!
+We’ll do our best to filter out the non-issues by gaining full understanding.
+And we won’t jump to conclusions.

-We communicate with you throughout this process, it’s not like we’re hidden in some secret room where we create baseless fan theories about your factory.
+We communicate with you throughout this process, we don’t go hide in some secret room to create baseless theories about your factory.

 We interview up and down the line, study, observe, and verify the many spoken and unspoken facts and assumptions that run around in your plant.

-Finding and possibly even fixing the bottleneck, locating the real causes of delays, defects, and detours.
+Finding and analyzing the bottleneck, locating the real causes of delays, defects, and detours.

 You get a neat Factory X-Ray Report detailing exactly what we solved already, plus what each remaining problem is costing you every day.